Huang-Libo/Notebook/iOS/Alamofire/AdvancedUsage.md

 ## Requests

+Each request performed by Alamofire is encapsulated by particular class,

+- `DataRequest`,
+- `UploadRequest`,
+- `DownloadRequest`.

-Each request performed by Alamofire is encapsulated by particular class, `DataRequest`, `UploadRequest`, and `DownloadRequest`.
-Each of these classes encapsulate functionality unique to each type of request, but `DataRequest` and `DownloadRequest` inherit from a common superclass, `Request` (`UploadRequest` inherits from `DataRequest`). `Request` instances are never created directly, but are instead vended from a `Session` instance through one of the various `request` methods.
+Each of these classes encapsulate functionality unique to each type of request, but `DataRequest` and `DownloadRequest` inherit from a common superclass, `Request` (`UploadRequest` inherits from `DataRequest`).

+`Request` instances are never created directly, but are instead vended from a `Session` instance through one of the various `request` methods.

 ### The Request Pipeline